Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/01a_QuickPosting.md

     Double-click the field to display the drop-down list and select the storage shelf where you want to take the material from.
 This column is displayed when you select the *Release from stock* and *Transfer* tabs.

 - *Warehouse*
     Double-click the field to display the drop-down list and select the warehouse where you want to create the storage shelf.
-This field is only unlocked when the **New storage shelf** option has been selected.
+This field is only unlocked when you select the **New storage shelf** option.

 - *Storage shelf input*
     Double-click the field and enter the storage shelf number when creating a new storage shelf.
-This field is only unlocked when the **New storage shelf** option has been selected.
+This field is only unlocked when you select the **New storage shelf** option.

 - Primary storage*
     Double-click the field to display the drop-down list and select **Yes** if you want to set the new storage shelf as primary.
-This field is only unlocked when the **New storage shelf** option has been selected.
+This field is only unlocked when you select the **New storage shelf** option.

 - *#*
     Double-click the field to unlock it and enter the quantity of units you want to post.